ppinard/fsaecostreport/docs/users/generator.rst

 The generator comes in at the 4th and 5th step.
 It converts well organised CSVs, drawings and pictures into a LaTeX document, ready to be compiled to a PDF.
+The LaTeX document is a intermediate document to create the final report.
+It does not need to be edited by the users or editors.

 The users are in charge of step 1 to 3.
 They therefore do not have to use the generator per say.